 Riccia or Frolla?
-Whatever the choice, the Neapolitan sfogliatella is always a delicious goodness!
+Whatever the choice, the Neapolitan sfogliatella is always a greedy goodness!
 Here's where to find the best!

-La sfogliatella it is the icon of pastry art neapolitan ea Naples there are some patisseries in which to find the best.
+La sfogliatella is the icon of Neapolitan pastry art ea Napoli there are some patisseries in which to find the best.

-Of sfoglietelle there are two variants: the "riccia" sfogliatella, prepared cpn puff pastry, crunchy and filled with bran, ricotta, candied fruit, milk, eggs and sugar; the sfogliaetella "frolla" in which the ingredients are enclosed in a soft pastry dough.
+Of sfoglietelle there are two variants: the "riccia" sfogliatella, prepared with puff pastry, crunchy and filled with semolina, ricotta, candied fruit, milk, eggs and sugar; the sfogliaetella "frolla" in which the ingredients are enclosed in a soft shortcrust pastry dough.

 Today in Naples curly and original frolle, those "artfully", are served in some confectioneries, deemed the "sacred monsters" of the sfogliatella.
-Here, therefore, the premises where to taste the best sfogliatella of the city.
+Here, then, are the places where you can taste the best sfogliatella in town.

 All the lovers of the sfogliatella know the Antico Forno of the Hot Sfogliatelle Fratelli Attanasio.
 It is not difficult to find it, just follow the scent trail that pervades the streets of the Central Station in Piazza Garibaldi.
 The small restaurant is a take-away bakery, famous for itsirresistible crunchiness of curly and for the friability of the pastry always served freshly baked.